jasonli12/bloc-pong-multi/README.md

 # Bloc Pong

-A Pong replica built using pure JavaScript and HTML5 Canvas
+A Pong Replica built using pure JavaScript and HTML5 Canvas